geoschem/HEMCO/docs/source/config/basic-examples.rst

    Emissions**.

-The extension number defined in the **Extension Switches** section must match the corresponding :literal:`ExtNr` entry in the Base Emissions section (in this example, :literal:`111`).
+The extension number defined in the **Extension Switches** section must match the corresponding :option:`ExtNr` entry in the Base Emissions section (in this example, :literal:`111`).

 .. code-block:: kconfig